theme222/HLA-SeqPredict/README.md

 ## Frontend Website

-The frontend website is can be viewed at https://ext5.nbt.or.th.
-This directory will contain the source code of that website.
+The frontend website can be viewed at https://ext5.nbt.or.th.
+This repository will contain the source code of that website.

 ### How it works